TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- when inverse or exponent model, use max_distance for reference distance as it works somewhat this way then

 - a hot for wielding a knife and an akimbo knife
 - let fota have a high impact